moq-wg/moq-transport/draft-ietf-moq-transport.md

 content or policy, or relays can specify the same value for all upstream subscriptions.

-MoQ Sessions can span multiple namespaces, and priorities may or may not be coordinated across namespaces.
+MoQ Sessions can span multiple namespaces, and priorities might not be coordinated across namespaces.
 The subscriber's priority is considered first, so there is a mechanism for a subscriber to fix incompatibilities between different namespaces prioritization schemes.